 Levels of homocysteine are regulated by the availability of the B vitamins B6, folate, and B12.
 Having a good B vitamin status is required to maintain normal homocysteine levels.

 The University of Oxford's VITACOG study found that supplementing with a B-vitamin complex can significantly reduce brain atrophy and homocysteine levels while also improving cognitive performance in individuals with high levels of homocysteine.

 Matter: Contains the Oxford-developed B-vitamin complex clinically proven to slow brain atrophy associated with mild memory concerns in the VITACOG study.
 Matter is doctor-recommended to combat brain aging and support long-term brain health.*

-This important amino acid has been attracting attention in the science community for its role in overall health.
+This important amino acid has been attracting attention in the scientific community for its role in brain health.

 There is some good news: The levels of plasma homocysteine are regulated by the availability of the vitamins B6, folate, and B12.
 In other words, having a good B-vitamin status is required for maintaining normal homocysteine levels.

 What’s more, the University of Oxford’s VITACOG study — which supports our latest product, Matter — drew a direct link between B vitamins, homocysteine levels, and improved health outcomes.
 In that study, participants in the 2-year trial who were supplemented with a B-vitamin complex had a significant reduction in the rate of brain atrophy (30%) and homocysteine levels (23%).
 People who came into the trial with relatively high levels of homocysteine also experienced improved cognitive performance as a bonus.